 - If you’re getting volunteers for a survey, make sure their opinions aren’t similar.
 The quality of data will be much better.

-Why Response Bias is taken Seriously
+Why Resolving Response Bias Is Important?

 Data inaccuracy – When respondents choose options to develop a perceived notion about themselves, the gathered data is highly inaccurate and doesn’t represent the true opinions of the target market.
 This survey data is not going to help a company achieve its goals.